MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
-## Update the Fixed Version Runtime
+### Update regularly if using the Fixed Version Runtime

-If you use the Fixed Version WebView2 Runtime, make sure you regularly update the WebView2 Runtime that's packaged with your app, to reduce security risks.
+If you use the Fixed Version WebView2 Runtime, make sure you regularly update the WebView2 Runtime that's packaged with your app to reduce security risks.
+You should consider your app's threat model to determine how often you should update the Fixed Version Runtime.
 When using third-party content in Webview2 apps, always consider the content to be untrusted.
 See [Fixed Version distribution mode](../concepts/distribution.md#details-about-the-fixed-version-runtime-distribution-mode).

 <!-- ====================================================================== -->